JCR-UK

 (1917 - 1997)

 Czechoslovakian-born Rev. D. Josovic (m.
 Rita Kleczewski in 1944) came to Britain in 1936, and studied at the Etz Chaim yeshivah and Jews' College, London.
-He served as chazan and teacher of the Hampstead Adath Yisroel Synagogue (later known as the Sarah Klausner Synagogue), North London; and then as minister to Llanelli Synagogue, South Wales, and Plymouth Hebrew Congregation, Devon (1954-1956).
+He served as chazan and teacher of the Hampstead Adath Yisroel Synagogue (later known as the Sarah Klausner Synagogue), North London; and then as minister to the Llanelly Hebrew Congregation, South Wales, (c.1951-c.1954) and Plymouth Hebrew Congregation, Devon (1954-1956).
 In 1957 Rev. Josovic became chazan at Nelson Street Sephardish Synagogue in London's East End and later for almost 20 years he served at the Montague Road Beth Hamedrash, Dalston, North London (c.1960-c.1979).
 At one stage, he was also shomer at the London Jewish Hospital.
 He spent the last 14 years of his life studying and teaching in Petach Tikvah, Israel.
 (JC report of memorial service in 1998 and various reports)

 Rev. Shmuel Josovic